jmoorefield/COP5725Project/README.md

 Distribution of Work:
 ---------------------
-Jess - DFS Heavy Path tree and DFS Interleave algorithm, parsing dataset JSON input, experimental results, collaborated with Jess on all papers related to the project
+Jess - DFS Heavy Path tree and DFS Interleave algorithm, parsing dataset JSON input, experimental results, collaborated with Sydney on all papers related to the project

 Sydney - Heavy Path Decomposition and Ordered Interleave algorithm, created the bar graph, collaborated with Jess on all papers related to the project